grepmeet/grepmeet-talks-manager/README.md

 ## What does this project do?

-[grepmeet.org](https://grepmeet.org) is platform help communities to organize talks selected by there members.
+[grepmeet.org](https://grepmeet.org) help communities to auto-organize talks selected by there members.

 ### ⏱️ A short format